What Are Lizards?

-Usually, lizards possess a tiny head, small neck and an elongated body which ends with the tail.
+Usually, lizards possess a tiny head, a small neck, and an elongated body that ends with a tail.
 They can easily move their eyelids, which snakes cannot.
 Comprising of iguanas, geckos, skinks, chameleons, Gila monsters, monitors, and the like, there are more than 4,675 species of lizards across the entire globe.

 Senses of Lizards

 A great majority of the lizards possesses eyelids which keep the eyes, tidy, and safeguard them by blinking.
 The exceptional ones, like the geckos are unable to blink, and possess a thin layer of membrane, which defend the eyes from dust and intense sunlight.
 They also clean the eyes with the help of their tongue.
 There are many lizards which can identify and communicate through colors, for example the iguanas.
 They have distinct body parts, enabling them communication with others, and separating the males and females.

 For the lizards, their tongue performs multiple functions like the snakes.
 They can smell food, enemies, or mates, and catch the scent particles from the air by letting out and pulling back the sticky tongue which leaves the items on the mouth’s roof, that bears the sensory cells.

 The lizard’s hearing ability is very keen, due to the clear absence of the eardrums, unlike the mammals.
 They only have an opening to catch the sounds, the eardrums being present below the layer of skin.
 However, they can hear better than the snakes.